-The activities include rehabilitation of road embankments; borrow pits, quarries, and denuded hilltops, and eroded riverbanks, wetlands, springs.
+c) Remedial works at hot spots(all the levels of FDAs are eligible) Activities include rehabilitation of road embankments; borrow pits, quarries, and denuded hilltops, and eroded riverbanks, wetlands and springs.

-All the above stated activity fields should have been identified in the respective Community Action Plans of the respective Focal Development Area in which the group WUAs/community groups/CBOs is located.
+All the above stated activities should have been identified in the respective Community Action Plans of the respective Focal Development Area in which the WUAs/community groups/CBOs is located.

-The CBO/WUA/community group may seek for technical support from relevant Government/Department/Agency when preparing technical aspect of the proposal/attachment to the proposal
+The CBO/WUA/community group may seek for technical support from relevant Government Department/Agency when preparing technical aspects of the proposal.
+The projects that were deferred in 2st call for proposals are required documents/information to submit the requirements and the rejected proposals are eligible for re-application for this 3rd call if they are from the eligible FDA.